calebgeniesse/landmark_cover/README.md

 The `LandmarkCover` transformer was designed for use with [KeplerMapper](https://kepler-mapper.scikit-tda.org/en/latest/), but rather than dividing an *extrinsic* space (e.g., low-dimensional projection) into overlapping hypercubes, the landmark-based approach directly partitions data points into overlapping subsets based on their *intrinsic* distances from pre-selected landmark points.

+Unlike [KeplerMapper](https://kepler-mapper.scikit-tda.org/en/latest/)'s `CubicalCover`, which scales exponentially with the dimensionality of the lens (i.e., `O(n_cubes ** lens.shape[1])`), `LandmarkCover` can be used to efficiently partition higher dimensional embeddings, or even the input data itself.
+Below we show examples using an entire pairwise geodesic distance matrix as a high dimensional lens.